zyairelai/buy-low-sell-high/README.md

 10. Always make sure you have enough ammo quote asset to allow this script to buy low and sell high at its full potential.

-11. My recommendation for the `token : backup ammo` ratio is `80 : 20`, 80% for your overall base assets, 20% is the ammo quote asset.
+11. My recommendation for the `base : quote` ratio is `80 : 20`, 80% for your overall base assets, 20% is the ammo quote asset.

 <a name="how_to_use"></a>
 ## HOW-TO-USE